 That the forms and materials associated with the nomination for ARRL elected office be updated to reflect these policies.

+56. Mr. Lisenco announced, with respect to the Board, that he was withdrawing from consideration by the Board his Motions entitled Lisenco 1 Motion through Lisenco 7 Motion, which withdrawn Motions are attached to these Minutes as Board Minutes Appendix B.

-49. On the motion of Mr. Frenaye, seconded by Mr. Carlson, was unanimously VOTED that:
+57. Mr. Frenaye moved, seconded by Mr. Carlson, that:

 Subject to final edits and approval by the Executive Committee, the Chief Executive Officer and the General Counsel are authorized and instructed to file with the FCC a Petition for Rule Making seeking enhancements to the operating privileges to be afforded to Technician Class licensees in the 80, 40 and 15-meter bands, prepared pursuant to the first and second reports to the Board by the Entry Level License Committee in January and July of 2017.